microsoft/SouthAmericaBuildingFootprints/README.md

 ### False positive ratio in the corpus

-We estimate ~1.5% false postive ratio in 1000 randomly sampled buildings from the entire output corpus.
+We estimate ~1.5% false positive ratio in 1,000 randomly sampled buildings from the entire output corpus.

 ### What is the vintage of this data?
 Vintage of extracted building footprints depends on vintage of the underlying imagery.
-Underlying imagery is from Maxar, 2020/2021.
+Underlying imagery is from Maxar between 2020 and 2021.

 ### How good is the data?
-Our metrics show that in the vast majority of cases the quality is at least as good as data hand digitized buildings in OpenStreetMap.
+Our metrics show that in the vast majority of cases the quality is at least as good as hand digitized buildings in OpenStreetMap.
 It is not perfect, particularly in dense urban areas but it provides good recall in rural areas.

 ### What is the coordinate reference system?
 EPSG: 4326

 ### Will there be more data coming for other geographies?
 Maybe.
 This is a work in progress.
+Also, check out our [US](https://github.com/microsoft/USBuildingFootprints) and [Australia](https://github.com/microsoft/AustraliaBuildingFootprints) buildings releases!

 <br>